caseylmanus/caseylmanus.github.io/_posts/2015-04-28-ReactJS-Without-JSX.md

 }
 {% endhighlight %}

-I don't this concept is unique or even complete at this point, but I hope it does reveal a path to elegantly working with ReactJS without JSX which others might find useful.
+I don't think this concept is unique or even complete at this point, but I hope it does reveal a path to elegantly working with ReactJS without JSX which others might find useful.
 It also gave me really good insight into how the JSX compiler works, and how ReactJS works.